Islam in Chad

 Christianity in Chad

 Christianity is also widely practiced in Chad, particularly in the southern regions of the country.
-Some 35% to 40% of the Chadian population practice Christianity, with the majority belonging to the Catholic and Protestant branches.
+Around 40% of the Chadian population practices Christianity, with a majority of Christians belonging to the Catholic and Protestant branches.
 Christian missionaries began settling in Chad in the 19th century, and since then Christianity has grown in popularity among many ethnic groups.
-Chadian Christians celebrate major Christian religious events such as Christmas and Easter, and participate actively in religious and community life through local churches.
+Christians celebrate major religious events such as Christmas and Easter, and participate actively in religious and community life through local churches.
 Christian churches play an important role in providing social services such as education, healthcare and humanitarian aid in many parts of the country.
-Protestants, comprising various denominations and evangelical groups, are also active in missionary and charitable activities.
+Protestants include various denominations and evangelical groups.
+They are also active in missionary and charitable work.

-Evangelicalism gained in popularity during the 20th century, mainly through foreign missionary efforts.
+Evangelicalism gained in popularity during the 20th century, mainly through the efforts of foreign missionaries.
 The first Protestant missions were established in Chad in the late 19th and early 20th centuries, mainly by European missionaries, notably from the Swedish Evangelical Mission and the Baptist Mission.
 These missionaries settled in different parts of the country, bringing with them not only their faith, but also educational and medical services, which contributed to their acceptance among the local population.
 Evangelical churches in Chad are diverse, encompassing denominations such as Baptists, Pentecostals and independent evangelical churches.
-They play an important social role, particularly in the fields of education and health.
-However, evangelicalism in Chad evolves in a context of marked religious diversity, where Christianity coexists with Islam, which is the majority religion, as well as traditional African beliefs.
+Evangelicalism in Chad evolves in a context of marked religious diversity, where Christianity coexists with Islam, which is the majority religion, as well as traditional African beliefs.
 This diversity can sometimes create tensions, although inter-religious relations in Chad are generally peaceful.

 Traditional beliefs